AbolfazlGhaderi/notif-sender-nestjs/README.md

 - ✅ Send **Telegram** messages to a bot
 - ✅ Built-in **queue management** using `RxJS`
 - ✅ Designed for scalability and easy integration into NestJS projects
+- ✅ Limit the maximum number of concurrent requests for sending notifications

 ## Queue Management with RxJS